DawChihLiou/react-use-pip/README.md

 - TypeScript friendly. react-use-pip hook is written in TypeScript.
 - Picture in Picture mode control with your own custom Event handlers.

+## Support

+- `react-use-pip` supports React versions from 16.9.0 up.
+It also supports React 17 and React 18.

 ## Install

 In your project directory, run